Workplace Bullying and Its Impact

 Defining Workplace Bullying

-Workplace bullying refers to repeated and harmful behavior targeted at an individual or group, causing them distress, humiliation, or intimidation.
-It involves an imbalance of power, where the bully uses their position or influence to exert control over their target.
-Bullying can manifest in various ways, including verbal abuse, offensive remarks, exclusion, or unwarranted criticism.
+It involves an imbalance of power, where the bully uses their position or influence to control their target.
+Bullying can take many forms, including verbal abuse, offensive remarks, exclusion, or unfair criticism.

 Forms of Workplace Bullying